The Importance of Psychological Safety in Remote Retrospectives

 Building Psychological Safety in Remote Teams

 Building psychological safety in remote teams requires intentional effort and commitment from everyone involved.
-Here are some strategies to foster psychological safety in remote retrospectives:
+Here are some strategies to foster psychological safety in digital retrospective board

 1. Lead by Example: Leaders and facilitators should lead by example by demonstrating vulnerability, actively listening to team members, and encouraging open and honest communication.